skymanaditya1/Apache-Giraph-Deployed-on-Apache-Hadoop/README.md

 #Solution : Wrote an algorithm that converts the input file in the simple edge list format to the JSON LongDoubleFloatDoubleVertexInputFormat.

-#Result : Ran the Single Source Shortest Path and Page Rank Algorithsm (inbuilt with Apache Giraph) and also wrote Vertex Count and
+#Result : Ran the Single Source Shortest Path and Page Rank Algorithms (inbuilt with Apache Giraph) and also wrote Vertex Count and
 Edge Count (wrote our own algorithm) on the same.